SEE AN ISSUE?

 Southwell, B.G., Gilkerson, N.D., Depue, J.B., Shelton, A.K., Friedenberg, L.M., & Koutstaal, W. (2010).
 “Aging and the Questionable Validity of Recognition-Based Exposure Measurement.”
 Communication Research, 37(5), 603-619.

 Gilkerson, N., Swenson, R., Likely, F., Anderson, F.W., & Ziviani, M. (2019, March).
 “Insider Perceptions of Communications Department Value: Measurement and Evaluation Practice as a Driver of Organizational Influence, Authority and Success.”
-International Public Relations Research Conference, Miami, FL.
+International Public Relations Research Conference, Orlando, FL.

 Swenson, R., & Gilkerson, N. (2018, May).
 “Common Gaps and Pitfalls in Daily Evaluation Practices.”
 New Voices in PR Evaluation: Innovative Approaches and New Research Avenues for a Field in Stasis.”
 68th Annual International Communication Association Conference, Prague, Czech Republic.